Retargeting Visual Data with Deformation Fields: Deformation Fields for Retargeting Visual Data

 \subsection{Other Applications}

-While retargeting is our main contribution, just as for seam carving \cite{classic_seam}, our framework opens up multiple different editing opportunities that even extend seam carving capabilities.
-While all details can be found in \cref{app:editing}, the following exemplary operations were implemented through minor changes in the loss formulation, are applicable to any domain, and could form the basis for further editing methods or user-driven applications.
-Examples can be found in \cref{fig:editing}.\\ \textbf{Removal} ~~ To remove a part of a scene, we remove the monotonicity loss, use the same size for input and output, and add another loss term that penalises every deformation target that leads to the region, that should be removed.
-Hence, points originally mapping to the target region will be distorted to neighbouring regions.\\ \textbf{Moving an Object} ~~ Although classic seam carving cannot trivially move an object, since seams are assumed to cross the whole image, our formulation has no such restriction.
-We remove the monotonicity term, then enforce the deformation to point at the target feature from the desired new place of the object and punish it occurring anywhere else to avoid just repeating the object.
+While retargeting is our main contribution, our framework opens up multiple different editing opportunities that even extend the capabilities of seam carving \cite{classic_seam}.
+The loss formulation is slightly adapted to implement the following exemplary operations, which are applicable to any domain and can serve as the basis for additional processing methods or user-driven applications.
+Further details can be found in Sec.~ D (Appendix).
+Examples can be found in \cref{fig:editing}.
+We want to remove the monotonicity loss $L_m$ and use equal input and output sizes for both the removal and the movement of an object.\\ \textbf{Removal} ~~ To remove a certain region, we employ an additional loss term that penalises any deformation target leading to that region.
+Points that were originally assigned to the target region will be distorted and assigned to neighbouring regions, resulting in the removal of the region in the output.\\ \textbf{Moving an Object} ~~ Although classic seam carving cannot move an object easily, as seams are assumed to cross the entire image, our formulation does not have this restriction.
+To move an object, we also enforce that the deformation towards the target feature only occurs from the desired new placement in the output.
+Any occurrence of that feature elsewhere is punished to avoid its repetition.